sidorares/node-mysql2/README.md

 MySQL2 is mostly API compatible with [Node MySQL][node-mysql].
 You should check their API documentation to see all available API options.

+One known incompatibility is that `sum` and `avg` results are returned as strings rather than numbers.
+This is deliberate to avoid loss of precision - see https://github.com/sidorares/node-mysql2/issues/935.

-If you find any incompatibility with [Node MySQL][node-mysql], Please report via Issue tracker.
+If you find any other incompatibility with [Node MySQL][node-mysql], Please report via Issue tracker.
 We will fix reported incompatibility on priority basis.

 ## Documentation